Social Media Policy

 • Are considered to be 'spam' (posts containing the same message posted multiple times)

-• Are ‘trolling’, or posting deliberately disruptive statements meant to hijack comment threads or throw discussions off-track, or are repeatedly off-topic for the comment, discussion or post on which you are posting
+• Are ‘trolling’, or posting deliberately disruptive statements meant to hijack comment threads or throw discussions off-track, or are repeatedly off-topic for the comment, discussion, or post on which you are posting

 • May jeopardize our tax-exempt status